VW Bus Food Truck

 Fully restored, high quality VW T1 combi’s will set you back in the range $40k.
 That price is excluding the VW bus food truck conversion.
 Spotted one for less than $40k?
 Bargains exist, but count on the assumption that you have found a bus with serious hidden defects.

-You pay as you go, no massive upfront payments or downpayments and we’ll work with monthly installments based on your budget and our progress.
+You pay as you go, one reasonable down payment and then we’ll work with monthly installments based on your available budget and the progress we made.

 Replicas and static buses - from €20k ($22k) exw.

 Karpatia offers replicas made in China and Vietnam starting as low as €20k ($22k) and European quality replicas from as little as €30k ($33k).

 The main differences are in the quality of the bodywork, finishing and paint job and whether you need to have CE compliant and certified equipment inside or if you are comfortable on using OEM equipment.

 The VW bus replica is NOT a road legal vehicle – technically it is not even a vehicle.
 It is part of your catering inventory.

 Asian versions optionally come with a small electric golf cart motor for maneuvering it around – European replicas are purely static or made as trailers and need to pushed, pulled or towed into place.
 We recommend a flat bed car trailer and a reliable pickup truck like a Toyota Hilux.

 A static bus is often but does not need to be a replica – vintage food truck restorations are significantly less comprehensive, expensive and time consuming when the engine, brakes and other mechanical items can be left out of the conversion and restoration process.

 For mall operators, hotels and other customers with a fixed location for their vw bus food truck a static bus can be the perfect solution.
 All the looks of a classic VW T1 without any of the pains of maintenance and car insurance.